telamon/xorchive/README.md

 ## <a name="contribute"></a> Contributing

-Be aware that by contributing code to this project, you agree to release your modifications under the license stated below.
+By making a pull request, you agree to release your modifications under the license stated in the next section.

-You are also implicitly verifying that all code is your original work.
+Only changesets by human contributors will be accepted.

 ## License